gs1/GS1_DigitalLink_Resolver_CE/README.md

    application:<pre>docker-compose up -d</pre>(the -d means 'disconnect' - docker-compose will start up everything then hand control back to you).

-8. Now wait 10 seconds while the system settles down (the SQL Server service takes a few seconds to initialise when ' new') then, if you have SQL Server Management Studio installed, go to Step 9, else copy and paste this command which will cause you to enter the container and access its terminal prompt:<pre>docker exec -it resolver-sql-server bash</pre>
+8. (SQL Server 2017 only) Now wait 10 seconds while the system settles down (the SQL Server service takes a few seconds to initialise when ' new') then, if you have SQL Server Management Studio installed, go to Step 9, else copy and paste this command which will cause you to enter the container and access its terminal prompt:<pre>docker exec -it resolver-sql-server bash</pre>
    Now run this command which will create the database and some example data:<pre>/opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P its@SECR3T! -i /gs1resolver_sql_scripts/sqldb_create_script.sql </pre>